sven-hash/docs/docs/build-apps/websocket-client.md

 There are two commands you can issue to the client.

-1. `init` - initialize a new client instance.
+1. `init` - initalise a new client instance.
 Requires `--id clientname` parameter.
 2. `run` - run a mixnet client process.
 Requires `--id clientname` as a parameter

-### Initializing a new client instance
+### Initialising a new client instance

-Before you can use the client, you need to initialize a new instance of it.
+Before you can use the client, you need to initalise a new instance of it.
 Each instance of the client has its own public/private keypair, and connects to its own gateway node.
 Taken together, these 3 things (public/private keypair + gateway node) make up an app's identity.

-Initializing a new client instance can be done with the following command:
+Initialising a new client instance can be done with the following command:

 ```
 ./nym-client init --id alice
 ```

-When you initialize a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/clients/<client-name>/`.
+When you initalise a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/clients/<client-name>/`.

 ```
-nym@localhost:~$ tree ~/.nym/clients/alice/
+ tree ~/.nym/clients/alice/
 /home/dave/.nym/clients/alice/
 ├── config
 │   └── config.toml